EuroIntervention 2021;17:202-211. DOI: 10.4244/EIJ-D-20-00276

 Background: Pre-stenting intravascular ultrasound (IVUS) assessment is helpful for appropriate stent sizing and determination of the stent landing zone during percutaneous coronary intervention.

 Aims: The aim of this meta-analysis was to investigate the effect of pre-stenting IVUS evaluation on procedural and clinical outcomes for diffuse lesions treated with drug-eluting stents (DES).

 Methods: In four randomised trials comparing IVUS- and angiography-guided DES placement, a total of 1,396 patients who underwent DES implantation with IVUS guidance were identified.
 Pre-stenting IVUS assessment was performed in 905 patients along with post-stenting IVUS (65%; pre-stenting IVUS(+) group).
 Post-stenting IVUS evaluation alone was conducted on 491 patients (35%; pre-stenting IVUS(−) group).

 Results: The pre-stenting IVUS(+) group had a larger angiographic minimal lumen diameter and IVUS-derived minimal stent area (MSA) than did the pre-stenting IVUS(−) group.
 After adjusting, these findings were consistent.
-The one-year composite of cardiac death, myocardial infarction, and target-vessel revascularisation did not differ between groups.
-On the subgroup analyses, pre-IVUS(+) group was significantly favoured over pre-IVUS(−) group in the subset of acute myocardial infarction and the lesions with small vessels as for the larger MSA, and in the subset of chronic total occlusions as for the better clinical outcomes.
+The one-year composite of cardiac death, myocardial infarction, and target vessel revascularisation did not differ between the groups.
+In subgroup analysis, the pre-IVUS(+) group was significantly favoured over the pre-IVUS(−) group in the subset of patients with acute myocardial infarction and lesions with small vessels in terms of larger MSA, and in the subset of patients with chronic total occlusions in terms of better clinical outcomes.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com